-I can’t remember exactly when I first became restless to get to Panama.
+I can’t remember exactly when I first became restless to go to Panama.
 In the summer of 2009, Afropop sent me to Puerto Rico to research the roots of reggaeton.
 I was fascinated to learn that the origin of Latin America’s most popular club music was actually not on that island at all, but in Panama, a country rarely mentioned for its music (unfortunately).
-The deal was sealed after I heard some tracks from Soundways Records’ excellent three-disc Panama! compilation of golden-age Panamanian combos from the 60s and 70s.
-The sound was something I had never heard before but had always dreamed of – washed-out soul vocals in English and Spanish sharing space with rock and roll guitar progressions, crispy horn arrangements, and Latin percussion, music that pleased both my old-school funk-solid palate and the pan-Latin proclivities I’d cultivated over the years.
+The deal was sealed after I heard some tracks from Soundway Records’ excellent three-disc Panama! compilation of golden-age Panamanian combos from the ’60s and ’70s.
+The sound was something I had never heard before but had always dreamed of–washed-out soul vocals in English and Spanish sharing space with rock ‘n’ roll guitar progressions, crispy horn arrangements, and Latin percussion, music that pleased both my old-school funk-solid palate and the pan-Latin proclivities I’d cultivated over the years.
 So when I saw a several week hole in my schedule, I up and got myself a plane ticket and headed Panama way.

-Just a short few hours east of the city, that elevated highway descends and narrows to a dirt track, and then, impenetrable jungle – the famous Darien Gap, the only place from the tip of Canada down to Tierra del Fuego where the road stops (there is no road connection between Panama and South America).
+Just a short few hours east of the city, that elevated highway descends and narrows to a dirt track, and then, impenetrable jungle–the famous Darien Gap, the only place from the tip of Canada down to Tierra del Fuego where the road stops (there is no road connection between Panama and South America).
 Few people have dared cross it.
 To the west, vast swaths of the country are wild and empty, home to indigenous Ngöbe-Buglé roving on horseback.
-To the North, the cultural climate changes and bilingual Panamanians of West Indian descent eek out a living in hardscrabble Colon, and a centuries-old Afro-Latino brotherhood continues to hold court in surf-battered Caribbean beach villages.
+To the north, the cultural climate changes and bilingual Panamanians of West Indian descent eke out a living in hardscrabble Colon, and a centuries-old Afro-Latino brotherhood continues to hold court in surf-battered Caribbean beach villages.

 But the canal also brought the Americans and with them, their records: doo-wop, rock, jazz and soul, all pouring into Panamanian stores.
 Today, if you visit Balboa, the former home of the American Canal Administration, you’ll find a ghost town.
-The post office, the old YMCA, the movie theatre, the orderly rows of apartment blocks – they’re all still there, still spiffy in their matching cream stucco exteriors.
+The post office, the old YMCA, the movie theater, the orderly rows of apartment blocks–they’re all still there, still spiffy in their matching cream stucco exteriors.
 Today, they stand empty, but from 1903 to 1979, an average of 50,000 Americans lived there and elsewhere in the Canal Zone, bringing a slice of apple pie America to the tropics.

-The cultural influence of the Gringos was far-reaching.
+The cultural influence of the gringos was far-reaching.
 Those American records were widely listened to in Panama, and later, imitated.
 Homegrown doo-wop groups came up in the 1950s and eventually transformed into what were called the combos nacionales.
-These were small groups styled after American rock n’ roll bands – containing drum kits, electric guitars and basses, often mixed with horn sections and Latin percussion.
-Their golden age was 1967 to 1975, when, according to the Soundways liner notes, about 50 such groups were playing clubs and dances across the country, toting fantastic Anglicized names like Los Exciters, Los Silvertones, the Soul Exciters.
+These were small groups styled after American rock n’ roll bands–containing drum kits, electric guitars and basses, often mixed with horn sections and Latin percussion.
+Their golden age was 1967-’75, when, according to the Soundway liner notes, about 50 such groups were playing clubs and dances across the country, toting fantastic Anglicized names like Los Exciters, Los Silvertones, Soul Exciters.
 Their music fused Latin and American (and Caribbean) sounds in a way that, I’m pretty sure, has never happened before, in a way that makes my heart sail.

 “The old music was the best music,” Nestor complained to me.
 “That’s when the artists had inspiration.
 But the times change, the world changes.
 Let’s hope things go back to normalcy one day.”

-There is a much older story that begins many hundreds of years before anybody dreamed of canals and electric guitars.
+There is a much older story that began many hundreds of years before anybody dreamed of canals and electric guitars.
 When the Spanish first colonized Panama, they brought African slaves with them.
-Their descendents are today called Afro-Colonials, a term that distinguishes them from the Afro-Antilleans that arrived from the Caribbean islands.
+Their descendants are today called Afrocolonials, a term that distinguishes them from the Afro-Antilleans who arrived from the Caribbean.

-The Afro-Colonials’ history begins much like that of other enslaved peoples in the Americas – in abuse and indignity, forced to load and unload ships hauling cargo to and fro Spain’s wealthy Pacific colonies (Peru, etc).
+The Afrocolonials’ history begins much like that of other enslaved peoples in the Americas–in abuse and indignity, forced to load and unload ships hauling cargo to and from Spain’s wealthy Pacific colonies (Peru, etc.).
 But somewhere along the way, it became a history of resistance.
 The slaves rebelled and fought and fled, many escaping to form palenques, or fortified towns, in hard-to-reach places on the cruel Caribbean coast.
 Today, their progeny belong to a sort of Afro-Panamanian cultural brotherhood known as the Congos.

-I met Marcia Rodriguez, the congo princess, at a folkloric event in Panama City, and she agreed to let me interview her at a later date at the small museum where she works downtown.
-Marica is an average seeming 30-something living in Panama City, but she’s also next-in-kin to become the leader of the Congos.
-Her mother, Alejandrina Lan, is the Queen, the symbolic head of the group, and the public face of the Afro-Colonial community.
+I met Marcia Rodriguez, the Congo princess, at a folkloric event in Panama City, and she agreed to let me interview her at a later date at the small museum where she works downtown.
+Marcia is an average-seeming 30-something living in Panama City, but she’s also next-in-kin to become the leader of the Congos.
+Her mother, Alejandrina Lan, is the queen, the symbolic head of the group, and the public face of the Afrocolonial community.